mermaid-language/sublime-mermaid/README.md

-# Sublime Mermaid
+# Sublime Siren

-Sublime mode for Mermaid language.
+Sublime mode for Siren language.

 ## Installation

-Copy the file `Mermaid.tmLanguage` to a folder called `Mermaid` in Sublime packages directory, then, restart Sublime and select `Mermaid` from syntax menu.
+Copy the file `Siren.tmLanguage` to a folder called `Siren` in Sublime packages directory, then, restart Sublime and select `Siren` from syntax menu.